rpyron/delim-SOM/README.md

 ### 2.6 Combine and filter morphology

 We next combine the continuous wing-color measurements, categorical wing characters, and morphotype data using shared specimen identifiers.
-Morphotype is converted to binary indicator variables, after which the continuous and categorical variables are separated into two morphology layers.
-The continuous variables are then filtered for low variation and pairwise absolute Spearman correlations >0.9.

 ```r
 #### Combine and filter morphology #############################################